 Wealth Building Recommendation: The best way to become financially independent and track your financial buffers is by signing up with Personal Capital.
 They are a free online platform which aggregates all your financial accounts in one place so you can see where you can optimize.
 Before Personal Capital, I had to log into eight different systems to track 25+ difference accounts (brokerage, multiple banks, 401K, etc) to manage my finances.
 Now, I can just log into Personal Capital to see how my stock accounts are doing and how my net worth is progressing.
 I can also see how much I’m spending every month.

 The best tool is their Portfolio Fee Analyzer which runs your investment portfolio through its software to see what you are paying.
 I found out I was paying $1,700 a year in portfolio fees I had no idea I was paying!
+They also launched in 2H2015 the best Retirement Planning Calculator I’ve ever seen, pulling real data and running Monte Carlo Simulations to highlight your financials.
 There is no better free financial tool online.